openlookeng/hetu-core/hetu-docs/en/admin/audit-log.md

 ```

 Other audit logging properties include:

-`hetu.event.listener.audit.file`: Optional Property to define absolute file path for the audit file.
+`hetu.event.listener.audit.file`: Optional property to define absolute file path for the audit file.
 Ensure the process running the openLooKeng server has write access to this directory.

 `hetu.event.listener.audit.filecount`: Optional property to define the number of files to use